 Training and facilitation skills are key to the success of community organizing and social change work.
-People who have these skills support the groups they work with by developing new leaders, transferring knowledge between generations, creating more participation within their groups, educating and engaging constituents, supporting effective meetings and decision making, resolving conflict and providing skills for successful, creative and disciplined actions.
+People with these skills support groups by developing new leaders, transferring knowledge between generations, creating more participation within their groups, educating and engaging constituents, supporting effective meetings and decision making, resolving conflict and providing skills for successful, creative, and disciplined actions.

-Yet, few people who play the role of educator, trainer or facilitator in their work are offered an opportunity to hone their skills among a community of peers in their context.
+Yet, few people who play the role of educator, trainer or facilitator in their work are offered an opportunity to hone their skills among a community of peers.

 How do I get involved?

 The annual West Virginia Training for Trainers is the on-ramp to The West Virginia Trainers Project.
-Graduates from The West Virginia Training for Trainers are eligible to participate in other components of The West Virginia Trainers Project.
+Graduates from this training are eligible to participate in other components of The West Virginia Trainers Project.
 These components include:

 - A year-long coaching program in which participants get individualized support to apply new skills and frameworks to their day-to-day organizing work

-- Access to an Advanced Training for Trainers in West Virginia to continue to grow as a facilitator in a community of peers
+- Access to an Advanced Training for Trainers in West Virginia to continue growing as a facilitator in a community of peers

 - Access to bi-annual Design Labs in which participants get the chance to learn new approaches for a specific facilitation challenge such as, How to Facilitate Group Conflict

-Contact Katey Lauer at email@example.com to sign up for the project mailing list where you’ll receive updates on upcoming opportunities
+Contact Katey Lauer at email@example.com to sign up for the project mailing list, including updates on upcoming opportunities.

 Participants in The West Virginia Trainers Project will: